 To register for an optional course, log in to Brock University’s Portal.
 If this is your first visit to the Portal, navigate to the “Account Activation” tutorial link under the “Tutorial and Resources” heading.
 Note that when registering, the applicable program/session to select for the teacher education program is “Pre-service Fall/Winter”.
 Once you have logged in, if you not sure how to register, navigate to the “Feedback” tab and then the “I need Help (How do I…)” link.

 Enrolment in optional courses is not a requirement for successful completion of the program.
 Nor are optional courses equivalent to additional qualification (AQ) courses.
 Teacher candidates are reminded that the core teacher education program is intensive.
 It is strongly recommended that teacher candidates enroll in no more than two optional courses throughout the year.
-The Department of Teacher Education reserves the right to cancel an optional course if there is insufficient enrolment.
+The Department of Educational Studies reserves the right to cancel an optional course if there is insufficient enrolment.
 The Registrar’s Office will notify enrolled teacher candidates of cancellations.

 Frequently asked questions